 Formative Assessment Tools

 Formative Assessment materials are designed to gather information about learners’ progress and provide feedback for improvement during the learning process.
 These tools help trainers and assessors monitor learners’ understanding and identify areas where additional support may be required.
-Examples of formative assessment tools include quizzes, short tests, class participation, discussions, observations, checklists, peer and self-assessment activities.
+Examples of formative assessment tools include quizzes, short tests, class participation, discussions, observations, checklists, and peer and self-assessment activities.

 Summative Assessment Tools